jsd-riyadh/jsd/curriculum/13-inheritance-js/readme.md

 _After this lesson, students will be able to:_

-- Explain prototypal inheritance and its purpose.
+- Explain inheritance and its purpose.
-- Distinguish the difference between prototypal from classical inheritance.
-- Create and extend prototypes.
+- Create and extend classes.
 - Explain the difference literal and constructed objects.

 ### Preparation